DrewNaylor/guinget/docs/How-to-use.md

 You can use `Esc`/`Escape` and press `Enter` or double-click the sidebar search term list's `All` entry at the top of the list to get back to the full package list.

-### New in Version 0.1.2

-You can search for all packages containing the last-selected package's ID using `Search for last-selected ID` in either the package context menu or from the `Selected packages` menu.
+`Search for package ID` in either the package context menu or in the `Selected packages` menu will, as the name implies, search for the package ID as long as only one package is selected.
+This won't be available if more than one package is selected at a time in version 0.1.3 and above.

-Searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described in the `Sidebar` section.

-If you don't want to manually clear the search box, you can now use the `Esc`/`Escape` key instead.

-#### Sidebar
+### Sidebar
 By default, there's a sidebar that shows your search terms from the current session, but you can hide it with the `X` button in its top-right corner; using `View>Sidebar`; or by opening the `Options` window from `Package list>Search options`, unchecking `Show sidebar`, and clicking `OK`.

 You can clear all search terms or only selected search terms from the search terms list using the context menu.